suhaskm-neu/suhaskm-neu/README.md

 ## 📚 Projects

-(Here, list some of your key projects.
-Provide a brief description and link to the repositories.
-For example:)
 - **Credit Risk Classification:** Developed a PyTorch neural network to classify if loan request would be defaulted or not.
 [View Repository](https://github.com/suhaskm-neu/Credit-Risk-Classification-Model)
 - **Smart Waste Solution - Research:** Research work on finding best image classifier models; CNNs and Advanced Neural Network Architectures.
 [View Repository](https://github.com/suhaskm-neu/Waste-Management-in-Urban-Localities)
 - **Software Development Project:** An end to end Java-MVC application for Childrens Daycare/School.
 [View Repository](https://github.com/suhaskm-neu/Children-Daycare)